pac4j/pac4j/documentation/blog/openid_federation_with_pac4j_connect2id_and_cas.md

 To define the subordinates of the trust anchor, we need to retrieve the information from the current RP and OP.

 For the RP (pac4j), we call the URL: `http://localhost:8081/.well-known/openid-federation`.
-An entity statement is returned by the SpringBoot demo and we can decode it via any JWT tool or the `jwt.io` website:
+An entity statement is returned by the Spring Boot demo and we can decode it via any JWT tool or the `jwt.io` website:

 ```json
 {